glucu/Space-Shooters/README.md

 # Gameplay Features
 - Score board that credits you for shooting down enemies
-- Audio that provides background music, explosion sounds, and bolt shots
+- Audio that provides background music, and explosion sounds
-- Health bar for player
+- Cool Projectile animation

 # Controls